Jason McCord / Level Designer

 Kings Canyon was designed around "zones", which are large areas that feel like big, outdoor rooms.
 This allows players to peak into the rooms from the chokepoints and decide if they want to enter based on the activity they see.
 Fights feel more understandable and contained in the room, and afterwards let the squad feel like they won and, in turn, now "own" the room.
 Until the next squad rolls up.

-This makes Kings Canyon feel a bit more like a traditional MP map than a Battle Royale map, which I think helps with competitive mastery as players learn their favorite positions and routes for moving through the map.
+This makes Kings Canyon feel a bit more like a traditional MP map than a Battle Royale map, which helps with competitive mastery as players learn their favorite positions and routes for moving through the map.

 A big inspiration for me was how MMO's design their worlds.
 Each area you enter needs to feel special and unique, and you can get a vibe for the theme of the area from the entrance.
 Landmarks rise into the skyline to give you a sense of direction and layout.
 The chokepoints let us compose beautiful, epic shots where your eye travels from power position to entrances to landmarks.

-SKULL TOWN
+POI.SKULL TOWN

 Skull Town is the largest town on the map, named after the giant Leviathan skull that sits off to the side.